svindalb/migrateVMtoWin365/docs/README.md

 # Azure VM → Windows 365 Migration Workbench

 A standalone **PowerShell 7 / WPF** desktop application.
-Connects directly to Azure and Microsoft Graph. **No MCP server, web server, Azure Function, app-registration secret, or hosted component is required.**
+Connects directly to Azure and Microsoft Graph. **No web server, Azure Function, app-registration secret, or hosted component is required.** Admin user with enough permissions to perform the tasks is needed.
+Tool is using interactive Authentication.

 > **Controlled-pilot implementation, not a Microsoft-supported migration product.** The migration APIs are documented under **Microsoft Graph beta**.
 Microsoft states that beta APIs can change and are not supported for production application use.
 Validate tenant access and run an approved, recoverable pilot before considering broader use.